prometheus/docs/content/docs/introduction/glossary.md

 ### Target

-A target is the definition of a scrape.
+A target is the definition of an object to scrape.
 For example, what labels to apply, any authentication required to connect, or other information that defines how the scrape will occur.